aquariumbio/aquarium/docs/_docs/protocol_developer/location.md

 ## Defining a New Wizard

-The interface for creating a new location wizard can be found under the Inventory menu.
+The interface for creating a new `LocationWizard` can be found under the Inventory menu.
 There you can click "New Wizard".
 The wizard name should be short, such as "M20" as it will be used as the first part of the location.
 The description can be a sentence or so.